iterative/dvc.org/public/static/docs/command-reference/remote/add.md

 ## Description

 `name` and `url` are required. `url` specifies a location to store your data.
-It can point to a cloud storage service, an SSH server, network-attached storage, or even a directory in the local file system.
+It can represent a cloud storage service, an SSH server, network-attached storage, or even a directory in the local file system.
 (See all the supported remote storage types in the examples below.)
 If `url` is a relative path, it will be resolved against the current working directory, but saved **relative to the